mattcattb/NicheRank/README.md

 ## Tools/Languages/Libraries Used

 ### 1. **Frontend**
 - [ReactJS:](https://react.dev/) Utilize ReactJS, a JavaScript framework that provides a foundation for developing dynamic and responsive web applications, alongside **Typescript** for enhanced type safety and better development experience.
+We use Tailwind and Material UI for clean and concise UI options.

 ### 2. **Backend**